felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Finally, I noticed that some authors like to create enumerations in prose instead of in a list form.
-In order to help my future note-taking self, I use my pen to circle where each element of an enumeration begins in a paragraph.
-It makes the information much easier to parse later on.
+To help my future note-taking self, I use my pen to circle where each element of an enumeration begins in a paragraph.
+It makes the information much easier to parse later.
 It also signals that this information would be more visually striking if written as a list:

 - First, ...